MohamedAbdelHafezAbozaid/SwiftCropper/README.md

 ## Installation
-There are two ways to use FavOnboardingKit in your project:
+There are two ways to use SwiftCropper in your project:
 - using Swift Package Manager
 - manual install (build frameworks or embed Xcode Project)

 ### Swift Package Manager

-To integrate FavOnboardingKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate SwiftCropper into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift
 dependencies: [